Home > NTFS for Mac Tips

 Jessica Shee

-English Deutsch
+English Français Deutsch やまと Español Português

 how to enable ntfs write on mac

 NTFS(New Technology File System) is a Microsoft-developed file system used to store, organize, and retrieve files on the storage device.
-It is designed for the Windows operating system and has been widely applied to HDDs, SSDs, USB flash drives, etc. However, a problem arises when you want to use an NTFS drive on Mac.
+It is designed for the Windows operating system and has been widely applied to HDDs, SSDs, USB flash drives, etc. However, a problem arises when people want to use an NTFS drive on Mac.

 You only find that you can view the contents stored on the NTFS drives freely, but you can not copy, move, delete, or rename files on the NTFS drive.
 That is to say, any write operation towards the NTFS drive is denied on your Mac.
 This is because of the incompatibility between NTFS and macOS.

-Write NTFS on Mac using third-party software
+Write NTFS on Mac using NTFS driver for Mac

 iBoysoft NTFS for Mac will automatically mount the NTFS drive on your Mac in read-write mode.
 You can straightforwardly access the connected NTFS drive to open, view, move, add, delete, edit, and rename files just like you use the NTFS drive on a Windows PC.
 Here's how to use iBoysoft NTFS for Mac to enable NTFS write on Mac: